Listings: Children’s Activities

 NetballEd’s netball coaching: for 3-11 Year Olds.
 Based at King Ecgbert School, Totley Brook Road, Totley.
 S17 3QU.
 Session 1 (3 to 7 year olds), 9am-10am.
 Session 2 (8 to 11 year olds) 10.15-11.15am.
 To book a session or enquire about NetballEds coming into your school to provide weekly sessions starting with a free taster session please contact: fionaroberts@netballeds.co.uk

 MINIMOVEZ FUN FITNESS: new, funky exercise classes, specifically tailored for 2-5 year olds.
 Each session is a 40 minute, action packed workout, all to music.
 The programme has been designed in line with the Early Years Foundation Stage, developing little ones gross and fine motor skills, as well as aiding physical, social and emotional health.
 Classes contribute towards the NHS recommended 180 minutes a day physical activity for under-fives.
-Classes are held at Tapton Hall S10 and Mylnhurst School S11 weekday mornings term-time.
+Classes are held at Tapton Hall in S10 and Abbeydale S17 weekday mornings term time only.
 For further information or to book a FREE TASTER see www.minimovez.com or call Alex 07787167584/Steph 07838818743.

 Creative Kids Art Club: with Sharon, exploring different artistic techniques from painting to sculpture, 7-14 years.
 Fridays.
 Beauchief Baptist church 6.30 - 8.00. £6 a lesson contact Sharon 07570779222